danklotz/openNotes/micro-reviews.md

 ## Moving Pictures
+- [The King's Man](https://www.imdb.com/title/tt6856242/).
+The movie has some beatyful pictures, but overall it felt like a waste of time.
 - [The Worlds End](https://www.imdb.com/title/tt1213663/?ref_=ttls_li_tt).
 I like all the Edgar Wright movies, nit this is the one I enjoyed the most (or baby driver?).
 It is a great comedy with an absurd stories and some slick cinematography; best enjoyed with some friends, a beer and withouth knowledge of what to expect.
 - [The Nice Guys](https://www.imdb.com/title/tt3799694/?ref_=tt_sims_tt_i_1).
 This is a great movie that a lot of time draws its comedic elements from reality.
 Which is great.
 Also the 70s feeling are just great.
 - [James Bond: No time to die](https://www.imdb.com/title/tt2382320/?ref_=nm_flmg_act_6).
 I this this is a not particularly good movie of a not particularly good franchise.
 I did like the opening in Italy and some shots are beatyful.
 However, all in all it feels like a movie that should have been one hour long got a runtime of almost tree!